juleshansen/oop/miniquiz.md

 ## 1. SQL

-Assume we have a table with the following schema:
+Assume we have a table called `sales` with the following schema:

 |user_id | item_id | price | source |
 |:--:| :--:|:--:|:--:|